microsoft/WebTemplateStudio/docs/acknowledgments.md

-* Acknowledgments
+# Acknowledgments

 Microsoft Web Template Studio was initially built by a great group of interns from the Microsoft Garage.
+This full list of individuals that helped build the project during the first quarter of 2019.

 **Design Intern**